galenbr/2021ActiveVision/ros_ws/src/control/vf_hand_controller/README.md

 # vf_hand_controller
-A control designed for use with the gripper.xacro file
+A control designed for use with the vf_hand.xacro file

 It includes both position and effort controllers.
 During launch it spawns position controllers and loads the effort controllers as stopped.